Heterohabilis/twilioPrj/README.md

   :email:
   :arrow_right:
   :framed_picture:
-  This program receives emails from users and uses the email-sending service provided by SendGrid to send back a picture of the Mars rover from NASA.:milky_way:
+  This program receives emails from users and uses the email-sending service provided by SendGrid to send back a picture of the Mars rover from NASA :milky_way:

 **Method to Use :computer:**